These are some basic principles I use to help sort through the various topics and suggested explanations. Using them can simplify discussions.

 Lack of Evidence

-Lack of evidence is exactly that – insufficient evidence to make an informed decision.
+Lack of evidence is exactly that – insufficient evidence to make an informed decision or to support a claim.
 When evidence is lacking, there is no basis for any conclusions.
 It isn’t proof of a conspiracy to suppress the information by Big Oil, Big Pharma, Big Science, Big Government, Big Brother – whoever.
 It just means we don’t know enough.

 Lack of Certitude